stastnypremysl/lsql-csv/README.md

 You can read it as `from /etc/passwd P select * where P.UID >= 1000`.
 As you can see, lsql style is much more compressed then standard SQL.

-The output might be
+The output might be:

     nobody:x:65534:65534:nobody:/var/empty:/bin/false
     me:x:1000:1000::/home/me:/bin/bash

-If you specify delimiter specifically for `/etc/passwd`, the output will be comma delimetered.
+If you specify delimiter specifically for `/etc/passwd`, the output will be comma delimited.

     lsql-csv '/etc/passwd -d:, &1.*, if &1.3 >= 1000'

-Might return
+It might return:

     nobody;x;65534;65534;nobody;/var/empty;/bin/false
     me;x;1000;1000;;/home/me;/bin/bash